 Data driven marketing is the future of digital marketing.
-Big data has permeated nearly every aspect of modern society, and with the rise of affordable marketing automation systems, like Automatr, small and medium sized businesses are beginning to realize the vast potential of data-powered marketing for their sales and marketing efforts.
+Big data has permeated nearly every aspect of modern society, and with the rise of affordable marketing automation systems, small and medium sized businesses are beginning to realize the vast potential of data-powered marketing for their sales and marketing efforts.

 It is a commonly stated fact that 90% of the world’s data was created in the past two years.
 With data creation expected to continue growing exponentially in the next several decades, big data will continue to play a dominant role in our society.